funkeeflow/wc-accordion/README.md

 ## How to use a custom component name

-To use a custom name for the element, import default class and define the element your self like so:
+To use a custom name for the element, import the default class and define the element yourself like so:

 ```js
 import { Accordion } from 'wc-accordion'